wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 Then change directory into the new folder `cd ionic-app-to-phone`.

 Now that you have cloned the project, you can install the project dependencies by running `npm install`.
 This command will install the dependencies listed in the `package.json` file.
-Note the `nexmo-client` dependency that is listed; this is the Client SDK.
+Note the `nexmo-client` listed; this is the Client SDK.

 Ionic also needs some environment variables to be set up for Android development.
 Edit your `PATH` with: